A Botanist’s Biography

 Fun with Friends

 I enjoy spending time with friends, including group sports such as kickball and softball.
-I love playing racquetball and tennis (but haven’t made them happen here in NY city).
+I love playing racquetball and tennis (but haven’t made them happen the last few years).
 I miss working out with my buddy Keith (back in FL).
 Euchre, anyone? (or most any other card or board game also cool…) Usually, I’m engaged in the moment (so no time for cameras) or behind the camera, which is my way of apologizing to all the friends over the years with whom I have no pictures — people photography is generally not my thing… 🙂